aws-samples/addons-transformer-for-amazon-eks/README.md

 ## Introduction

 Sleek Marketplace validator is solution provide pre-launch validations of the partner software on compatibility with Sleek guidelines, covering static and dynamic (deployment/runtime) aspects.
-This npm module does the following :
+This npm module does the following:

 1. Installs project dependencies such as `kubectl`, `eksctl`, `helm` utilities to the terminal.
 2. Grabs the following user inputs :